noyzzz/noyzzz.github.io/aboutme.md

 ---

 My name is Navid Mahdian.
-I am so much into computer science and mostly robotics.
+I am crazy computer science and mostly robotics.
-Another important thing about me is how much i'm into excersices.
+Another important thing about me is how much I love excersices.

-The sports i'm most into are tennis, volleyball and soccer.
+The sports I mostly play are tennis, volleyball and soccer.

 I also live to run in nature.